Angkor Wat tours and Cambodia travel information with the country specialist

-Cambodian currency is the Riel but US dollars are widely accepted and exchanged.
-This is in no way 'black-market' or unofficial; the Cambodia Tourist Visa payment and airport departure taxes MUST be paid in US dollars and cannot be settled in Riel.
+The Cambodian currency is the Riel but US dollars are widely accepted and exchanged.
+This is in no way `black market´ or unofficial; the Cambodia Tourist Visa payment must be made in US dollars and cannot be settled in Riel.

 Damaged or Torn Cambodian currency